Yujieooi2000/com3529-code/README.md

 # Getting Started

-We will demonstrate everything using a virtual box on [Codio](https://www.codio.com), for which you should already have a working account.
+In the practical sessions in the Diamond, we will be relying on the virtual environment provided by [Codio](https://www.codio.com), for which you should already have a working account.
+(If you do not have or have forgotten your login details, click the "sign in" button, and then click the "Lost your password?" link).

 All the required tools are already setup for you on Codio, so there is nothing to do if you are happy to work with your own virtual box there.
 We give the instructions for getting started with this in the [next section](#using-codio).

-If you prefer to use your own machine, however, you will need to ensure all the tools we're using in the module are installed and setup on your system.
-(If I was taking this module, this is what I would do!
-For your personal development I would suggest you at least attempt this.)
-Unfortunately, however, the teaching team does not have the resources to give help in setting everything up for each student's individual machine and configuration.
-Nevertheless, there is plenty of online help, pointers to which I give [in the section below](#individual-machine-setups).
+You might want to set up your own machine at home or your laptop as well.
+Of course, you can log into Codio from there too, but sometimes it just feels good to be using your own preferred IDE and get your hands dirty setting stuff up from scratch yourself.
+Read on for more details.

 ## Using Codio